Updated: Sep 1

 Depersonalization is an extreme case of not knowing who you are, or more specifically, feeling detached from yourself.
 This condition can manifest itself in various ways and degrees, including making you feel you've become detached from yourself and have become someone else observing you from the outside.

-Simply said, depersonalization is your mind disbelieving it was you who was hurt.
+disbelieving it was you who was hurt.

 Walking home one Saturday afternoon

 Many years ago on a Saturday afternoon after putting in some extra hours at work, I left the building and walked back to my car.
-At that moment, I realized I had left my wallet and keys on my office desk.
+At that moment, I realized I'd left my wallet and keys on my office desk.
 I was the only one at work that day.
 This occurred before the invention of cell phones.

 On my way, I realized that if someone hit me with a car badly enough, no one would know who I was.
 I would be a John Doe.
-Was whether or not I had meaning only determined by what I had in my pockets?
-I began to evaluate my worth.

-Such was a ridiculous notion to me even at the time, but that was how i felt.
+Such was a ridiculous notion to me even at the time.
+But that was how I felt.

 It was a very instructive walk.
 I concluded from that experience that my value, uniqueness, and individuality should have come from the sum of my decisions, and not from what my wallet said.